 Through the use of leadership funds, the state provides opportunities throughout the commonwealth for professional development, technology and technical assistance, and state and regional networks of literacy centers.

 The VALRC at Virginia Commonwealth University (VCU) serves over 3,500 of Virginia's adult education administrators and practitioners annually.
 As a division of the Literacy Institute at VCU, the VALRC assists in the Institute's research and development projects and disseminates research-based best practices to the field.
 The VALRC offers on-site training sessions, web-based workshops and courses, a website that serves as a clearinghouse of adult education resources, a toll-free GED help-line, a listserv open to all adult education professionals, a printed quarterly newsletter, three monthly electronic newsletters, and a wide variety of printed and online publications.

 Virginia Institute for Lifelong Leaning (VAILL)

 The Institute provides summer staff development opportunities for adult education teachers and other practitioners through short and in-depth sessions on a variety of topic relating to adult education and literacy.
-The event takes place in July at Radford University and brings together providers from across the state for a three days of professional development activities and networking.
+The event takes place each year in late July and brings together providers from across the state for three days of professional development activities and networking.